-also an annual enrolli same family.
-Familie and upon each annua enrollment and renew Other: In families living above 159% and up to 211% of the federal poverty level, there is ment fee of \$50 per child, with a \$100 maximum for two (2) or more children in the less are required to pay the annual enrollment fee both at the time of initial enrollment of l renewal, as appropriate based on family income level.
-The State activates initial wall eligibility periods following full payment of the enrollment fee.
-The enrollment fee to assist with defraying administrative and the enrollment fee to assist with defraying administrative.
+For children in families living above 159% and up to 211% of the federal poverty level, there is also an annual enrollment fee of \$50 per child, with a \$100 maximum for two (2) or more children in the same family.
+Families are required to pay the annual enrollment fee both at the time of initial enrollment and upon each annual renewal, as appropriate based on family income level.
+The State activates initial enrollment and renewal eligibility periods following full payment of the enrollment fee.
+The county social service departments retain the enrollment fee to assist with defraying administrative expenses.

-For all members of fee imposed. ederally recognized Native American tribes and Alaska Natives, there is no enrollment
+For all members of federally recognized Native American tribes and Alaska Natives, there is no enrollment fee imposed.

-enrolle specif cost sh calcula 2103(e emental Dental (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) For children ed in the dental-only supplemental coverage, describe the amount of cost-sharing, ying any sliding scale based on income.
-Also describe how the State will track that the naring does not exceed 5 percent of gross family income.
-The 5 percent of income ation shall include all cost-sharing for health insurance and dental insurance.
-(Section e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and (50(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2-DS, and 9.10 when electing oftion.
+Supplemental Dental (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) For children enrolled in the dental-only supplemental coverage, describe the amount of costsharing, specifying any sliding scale based on income.
+Also describe how the State will track that the cost sharing does not exceed 5 percent of gross family income.
+The 5 percent of income calculation shall include all cost-sharing for health insurance and dental insurance (Section 2103(e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and 457.560(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2-DS, and 9.10 when electing this option.

 8.2.1-DS Premiums:

 8.2.2-DS Deductibles:

 8.2.3-DS Coinsurance or copayments:

 8.2.4-DS Other:

-8.3.
-Describe how the public will be notified, including the public schedule, of this cost sharing (including the cumulative maximum) and changes to these amounts and any differences based on income.
-(Section 2103(e)(1)(A)) (42 CFR 457.505(b))
+8.3 Describe how the public will be notified, including the public schedule, of this cost sharing (including the cumulative maximum) and changes to these amounts and any differences based on income.
+(Section 2103(e)((1)(A)) (42CFR 457.505(b))

 Beneficiary cost sharing charges are prominently posted in the beneficiary Handbook, on membership ID cards, and on the Health Choice Program Web pages.
-Cost sharing requirements, including co-payments and enrollment fees, are legislated through the NC General Assembly and set forth in N.C.G.S.
+Cost sharing requirements, including copayments and enrollment fees, are legislated through the NC General Assembly and set forth in N.C.G.S.
 108A-70.21(d) and (e).
 The public has the opportunity for input through healthcare advocacy groups and direct communication with their elected representatives.
 Media coverage in print, radio, and television keeps the general public informed regarding public policy changes, including those to federal and state Title XIX and Title XXI programs.
 Pending legislation is available for public review on the NC legislative website.